pL4sTiC1337/pL4sTiC1337.github.io/content/writeups/htb-faculty.md

 +++
 ![HtB Faculty](/images/Faculty.png)

 Faculty is a medium Linux machine that features a PHP web application that uses a library which is vulnerable to local file inclusion.
 Exploiting the LFi in this library reveals a password which can be used to log in as a low-level user called `gbyolo` over SSH.
 The user `gbyolo` has permission to run an `npm` package called `meta-git` as the `developer` user.
-The version of the `meta-git` installed on this box is vulnerable to code injection, whi ch can be exploited to escalate the privileges to the user `developer`.
+The version of the `meta-git` installed on this box is vulnerable to code injection, which can be exploited to escalate the privileges to the user `developer`.
 The privilege escalation to `root` can be performed by exploiting the `CAP_SYS_PTRACE` capability to inject shellcode into a process running as `root`.

 <!--more-->
 ---